cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

 Implementers require a clear, concise, and unambiguous specification to develop production-grade software.

+To cater to implementers:

+* Provide step-by-step instructions for implementing algorithms or processes, ensuring that all required inputs, outputs, and intermediate steps are defined.
+Where exceptional cases occur, those should be noted and recommended error-handling steps should be given.
+Include test vectors to help implementers verify the correctness of their implementations.
+* Describe best practices for representing components of the specification in code, addressing exceptional cases and recommended error handling procedures, as well as aspects of the specification that are difficult to implement correctly (e.g., where side-channel attacks might be possible).
+* Clearly indicate any optional features, variations, or extensions, specifying their impact on interoperability and security.

 ### Test vectors

 Test vectors ideally cover all branches of the specification, with